canonical/ubuntu-security-documentation/docs/security-features/cpu/cpu-non-exec.rst

 your BIOS manufacturer.

-In reading the system's :file:`/proc/cpuinfo` file, the first flags line will include ``nx`` if the BIOS is not disabling the CPU feature, and the CPU is actually NX-capable.
+In reading the system's :file:`/proc/cpuinfo` file, the first flags line will include ``nx`` if the BIOS is not disabling the CPU feature, and the CPU is NX-capable.
 Nearly all 64-bit CPUs are NX-capable.
 If the flags line contains ``pae``, usually the CPU will support NX: